practicalli/clojure/testing/integration-testing/circle-ci/random-clojure-function.md

             - ~/.m2
             - ~/.gitlibs
           key: random-clojure-function-{{ checksum "deps.edn" }}
-      - run: clojure -A:test:runner
+      - run: clojure -M:test:runner
 ```

 This configuration uses a specific image that supports Clojure CLI tools and `deps.edn` projects

 The `run: clojure -R:test:runner -Spath` step downloads the dependencies for the project, including the specified aliases.
 The `-Spath` part of the command echos the full classpath to standard out which can be useful for debugging builds, but more importantly stops the clojure command from running a repl.

-The `run: clojure -A:test:runner` adds the test directory to the class path and runs the unit tests using Cognitect Labs.
+The `run: clojure -M:test:runner` adds the test directory to the class path and runs the unit tests using Cognitect Labs.

 ## Connect Circle CI to the project